 We often get asked how we create our fondant and gum paste figures or cake toppers, what tips we can offer and where to even begin.
 With this in mind, we thought we’d share the most important things to consider when creating fondant figures or toppers.

-Here are our 5 top tips and tricks for modeling fondant figures & cake toppers —
+Here are our 5 top tips and tricks for modeling fondant figures and cake toppers.

 Tip 1: Be Your Own Worst Critic

 One of the first things you need when you begin creating any project is self-criticism and a good analytical eye.
 We’re both terrible critics of our own work and will begin afresh if we don’t think a cake or cupcake topper we’ve created is up to scratch — even the slightest crack in the fondant can lead to a re-do.